 previous location means the place where the point of presence was located immediately before the closure.

-[Section 42K inserted by No. 14 of 2012 s.
+[Section 42K inserted: No. 14 of 2012 s.
 7.]

 42L.
 Head office personnel

 The Bankwest owner must ensure that, for the relevant period, the following functional positions (however they may be designated) are maintained at the head office of the Bankwest business —